OliverHennhoefer/quant/README.md

 ## Prerequisite

-Note that the installation if 'quant' requires [RTools](https://cran.r-project.org/bin/windows/Rtools/) in order to build R and R packages from source on Windows.
+Note that the installation of 'quant' requires [RTools](https://cran.r-project.org/bin/windows/Rtools/) in order to build R and R packages from source on Windows.

 ## Installation
 ```r